-We'll be at OSCON, the world's largest open source software conference, and we'd love to meet you there.
+OSCON, the world's largest open source software conference, was held in July 2009, and SilverStripe was there.

 O'Reilly's annual open source event allows open source projects like SilverStripe to host 'Birds of a Feather' sessions as part of conference proceedings.
 These are informal meetings where like-minded developers can learn about and discuss technology of interest to them.

 SilverStripe v2.3.3 has just been released!
 This is now the best version of our software to use.
 This version solves a number of bugs both at the code level for those working with Sapphire, and solves a few CMS interface bugs.

 A big round of thanks go to community members who identified bugs and contributed fixes to them!

 Join us in innovating with government data!
 Later this month, a group of motivated individuals in technical, business, and policy roles are getting together for a single purpose: to collaborate on making government-held data more freely available for others to access and re-use.

 Today we hit a really cool download milestone that illustrates the growing interest in SilverStripe!
 We'd like to thank everyone who has discovered SilverStripe and help spread the word — it is thanks to you that we've now reached the 200,000 mark!

 (Statisticians note: The download figure was determined by counting downloads from the main SilverStripe website.
 It excludes downloads of daily builds, subversion, or from external websites like SourceForge.
 It also excludes the tens of thousands of copies that have been bundled on magazine cover discs and with the German SilverStripe book.
 And downloads of SilverStripe modules, themes, widgets, etc, are also excluded from this figure, as you should expect.)

 We recently released a major update to the User Forms module.
 We mentioned the features earlier, but these features are now ready for production websites.